patriciagomezbello/AzOpenaiBackend/docs/data-integration/langchain.md

 - `confluence`: Load data from Confluence.
 - `docusaurus`: Load data from Docusaurus.
 - `rurl`: Load data from a URL.
+- `magentainfos`: Load data from magentainfos.
+- `staffbase`: Load data from Staffbase.

+##### `splitter` - Optional

+The splitter to use.
+The following splitters are available:

+- `standard` (default): Use the standard splitter.
+(Microsoft splitting)
+- `recursive`: Use the recursive splitter.
+(LangChain splitting)

+##### `category` - Optional

+The category of the data source.
+This is used to group the data sources in the frontend.

+If you don't want to use a category, you need to delete the `category` key from the configuration.

 ##### `config` - Mandatory